 When Your Child Has Pharyngitis or Tonsillitis

 Your child's throat feels sore.
-This is likely due to inflammation (redness and swelling) of the throat.
-Two areas of the throat are most often affected: the pharynx and tonsils.
-Pharyngitis (inflammation of the pharynx) and tonsillitis (inflammation of the tonsils) are very common in children.
-This sheet tells you what you can do to relieve your child's throat pain.
+This is likely because of redness and swelling (inflammation) of the throat.
+Two areas of the throat are most often affected.
+These are the pharynx and tonsils.
+Inflammation of the pharynx (pharyngitis) and inflammation of the tonsils (tonsillitis) are very common in children.
+This sheet tells you what you can do to ease your child's throat pain.

 What causes pharyngitis or tonsillitis?